aws/jsii/packages/jsii-pacmak/test/expected.jsii-calc/sphinx/jsii-calc.rst

    .. py:attribute:: pow

-      The number of times to multiply
+      The number of times to multiply.